Direct Tax Services

 When foreign importers pay the value for the export of goods during their visit to India, then a copy of the Export Declaration Form (EDF) should be sent to the authorized bank.
 This would be carried out when the funds are received in the Nostro Account.
 If the authorized bank does not have a credit card servicing bank, then the exporter would have to produce a certificate from the Credit Card Servicing Bank in India.

-Repatriation and realization are carried out by Authorised banks through the Online Payment Gateway Service Providers (OPGSPs).
-There are specific requirements which have to be followed by the exporter and the authorized bank:
+Repatriation and realization are carried out by Authorised banks through Online Payment Gateway Service Providers (OPGSPs).
+There are specific requirements that have to be followed by the exporter and the authorized bank:

 Third parties are allowed to pay for export transactions.
 However, the following conditions have to be satisfied: